 “This is my simple religion.
 There is no need for temples; no need for complicated philosophy.
 Our own brain, our own heart is our temple; the philosophy is kindness.” – unknown

 There is a local documentary show and drama held inside village in the evening to create awareness about wildlife in Konkan and gets us close to Konkan culture.
-Evening with music, friends, games and localities makes it more memorable.
+Evening with music, friends, games and localities makes it more memorable for me.

 From Velas it’s a small 10 mins ferry ride to Harihareshwar crossing near river Savitri entering Arabian Sea.
 The ride was calm and regressing with coconut candies and chips as refreshments.

 Harihareshwar: It is also known as Dakshin Kashi by virtue of its importance in the spiritual arena of India, especially with an ancient temple dedicated to Lord Shiva.
 We visited the temple of Lord Shiva and Bhairavji – the atmosphere was filled with devotion and godliness.

 “Temples are more than stone and mortar.
 They are filled with faith and fasting.
 They are built of trails and testimonies.
 They are sanctified by sacrifice and service”.

 There is a small pathway of steps from temple which heads to the Harihareshwar beach.
 The view from the top was tranquil and picturesque.
 Harihareshwar beach is the main attraction clean and elegant.
 Harihar hill on the sea shore adds to the beauty of the beach.
 I will say, Harihareshwar is a place of beauty with the pleasant ambience, temples, beach and dense woods.

 Shrivardhan nearby to Harihareshwar is connected to the city by sea and road.
 It’s known for its water spots in vicinity.